Community > Live > About Memphis

 Memphis is the third largest rail center in the nation behind Chicago and St. Louis.
 Memphis is also one of four cities in America with five Class I railroads.
 The railroads are BNSF, Canadian National, CSX, Norfolk Southern and Union Pacific.

 The Memphis area has six interstate highways.
 The interstate highways are 22, 40, 55, 69, 240 and 269.
 I-69 is currently under construction.
 Memphis will be the new interstate's halfway point.

 The Port of Memphis is one of the largest ports in the nation.
-In 2008, approximately 27.6% (681.60 million tons) of all of the nation’s waterborne cargo was shipped on the Mississippi.
+In 2013, approximately 14.24 million tons of cargo has handled by the Port.

 Read more about Logistics & Distribution, one of Memphis' target industries.

 Memphis is one of those cities where spring and fall seems to last forever.
 With 64% sunshine days, more than Jacksonville, FL, an average annual temperature of 62°F, an average summer temperature of 82.5°F (July) and an average winter temperature of 39.9°F (January) there are plenty things to do all year around.
 The average snowfall in the Memphis area is 5.2” inches and the average rainfall is 54.65” inches.
 Rainfall is distributed evenly all year round.

 There is a reason why 10 million people visited the Memphis area last year.
 With approximately 241 hotels and over 22,300 rooms the Memphis area offers an array of hotels ranging from affordable hotels to luxury properties.